BUILDING KIDS! BUILDING COMMUNITY! BUILDING A LEGACy!

 A PARTNERSHIP WITH WEST OTTAWA PUBLIC SCHOOLS AND JR AUTOMATION TECHNOLOGIES

-One thing that we do for the community every year is help with planting tulip bulbs in the fall for Tulip Time that comes around every May.
+One thing that we do for the community every year, is planting tulip bulbs in the fall for Tulip Time that comes around every May.
 The mentors, parents, and students go downtown to help plant the bulbs.
-Everyone has a lot of fun and we are proud to be able to help our community.
-When we go back to the tulip beds during the festival and see the beautiful flowers blooming, everyone is filled with pride.
-Last year we had our FTC students join us and were glad to have them join us this year again.
+Everyone has a lot of fun planting the bulbs and is proud to be able to help our community.
+When we go back to the tulip beds during the festival and see the beautiful flowers blooming everyone is filled with pride.
+Last year we had our FTC students join us and are glad to have them join us this year again.

 Tulip Time's Big Parade

 For several years we have had a float in the Holland, Michigan's Tulip Time Big Band Parade.
 With the float, we are able to spread the word of FIRST to hundreds of television viewers.
 Last year we involved all of our students from each group of FIRST from FLL Jr. - FRC.
 Over the numerous years we have been able to meet several different politicians and share FIRST with them.

 For several years we have committed to building and working at a area lego league competition.
 When the shipment arrives, the students work together to build the many pieces that are involved in the game.
 One box at a time, each group takes their numbered bags, find the instructions online, and build each piece perfectly.
 Once the pieces are built, inspected by a couple of people, the group then locks the pieces into their designated location on the game mat.
 Once everything is set, they are then packaged in separate containers (by table) and taken to the competition.
 The night before competition the team members then set up the tables and make sure everything is in 100% working order.
 The inter team looks forward to doing this every year.

 Lego League Competitions